sectalks/sectalks.github.io/perth.md

 # Previous meetups

+* PER0x16 Robot Security: Where is it, where is it going? by michael
+* PER0x15 opps - stole ya identity by sam
 * PER0x14 Ninja Night
 * PER0x13 Why you should care about network forensics by chris
 * PER0x12 Exposing a Boiler Room Scam by t33b0ne